gopalkatariya44/ama/README.md

 # ama

-this is new Flutter project for management the sarees Distribution.
+This is new Flutter project for management the sarees Distribution.

 ## Getting Started